isabella232/training-workshop/instructions/part-2-lesson-3.md

 - Understand how variables can affect the application

 ## Task
-- Add a Project variables
+- Add a Project variable
 - Modify the process to use the variable
 - Create and deploy a new release
 - Verify change to web site